Master’s Project Guide

 Detailed Master’s Project Timeline

-The following sections must be included the project proposal:
+The following sections must be included with the project proposal:

 - Definition and description of the research question or purpose